opencord/voltha/voltha/extensions/kpi/README.md

 - Support calling a 'get-data' method before collect the metrics.
 Currently metrics are collected in a device adapter independent way and the PM just updates what the attributes happen to have.
+  This would provide an asynchronous request and upon successful completion, the KPI metric/group would be published on the Kafka bus.

+- [VOL-931](https://jira.opencord.org/browse/VOL-931) Support for retrieval of PM measurements on-demaind.
+Would be best implemented after the previous async (get-data) work item.

 - For statistics groups that have more than one instance, do we need to be able to enable/disable specific instances?
 Major refactor of code if so (database work, ...)

+- [VOL-930](https://jira.opencord.org/browse/VOL-930) PM Collection Format.
+This format may fit better with the time-series KPI collection as it requests ability for start/stop times.
+  It could possibly be done at a higher layer but the intent may be to have a greater number of samples on a specific metric instance for a defined period of time.
+Need clarification from the JIRA author.